 The VrAPI provides power level state detection and handling.

-Once we detect that thermal throttling is taking place, the app has the choice to either continue operating in a degraded fashion or to immediately exit to the Oculus Menu with a head-tracked error message.
+Once it is detected that thermal throttling is taking place, the app has the choice to either continue operating in a degraded fashion or to immediately exit to the Oculus menu with a head-tracked error message.

 In the first case, when the application first transitions from normal operation to power save mode, the following will occur: